GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 ## 8. Responsibilities of Our Partners

-The Login.gov service connects the public to federal agencies more easily by allowing users to access multiple government programs with one Login.gov account.
+The Login.gov service connects the public to government agencies more easily by allowing users to access multiple government programs with one Login.gov account.

 Partner agencies select the information they require from the list of attributes we support.
 If we don’t already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.
 Partners can request a variety of information such as name, address, birth date, phone number and email address.
 Partners are required to protect this information in compliance with federal law and policy.

-During the process of becoming a partner on the Login.gov service, we collect information from the agency about the type of access they are providing and, from that information, come to agreement with the partner on the risk of the application and the need for personal information.
-Based on this, we determine the level of information the partner may receive.

-Images of your U.S. based state ID or driver’s licenses are retained in an encrypted format.
-These images are only retrieved and decrypted upon the mutual determination of Login.gov and the partner agency for law enforcement purposes due to suspected fraud.

-The IRS requires information surrounding attempts to access an account or verify identity.
-When accessing IRS systems via Login.gov, this information is sent to the IRS in a way that only the IRS can access it.
-Login.gov will not retain this unvalidated personal identifiable information beyond 7 days.

-We will never share validated personal identifiable information with a partner without your explicit consent, as required by law, or as otherwise stated in these Rules of Use.
+We will never share validated PII with a partner without your explicit consent, as required by law, or as otherwise stated in these Rules of Use.
 You may revoke this consent at any time, and we will revoke the partner’s access to the information.
 The partner may, however, retain this information subject to their data retention policies.
 The Login.gov service does not collect any information you provide directly to the partner.

 Prospective partners and other interested parties can find more information about the partner onboarding process from the Login.gov [developer guide](https://developers.login.gov/).